manugarg/pacparser/README.md

 The idea behind pacparser is to make it easy to add PAC-file parsing capability to any program (C and python supported right now).
-It comes as a shared C library and a python module which can be used to make any C or python program PAC scripts intelligent.
-Some very useful targets could be popular web software like wget, curl and python-urllib.
+It comes as a shared C library and a python module which can be used to make any C or python program PAC scripts aware.

 ### Implementation
 Pacparser makes use of the Mozilla's JavaScript interpreter SpiderMonkey to parse PAC files (which are nothing but javascripts).
 Apart from that, proxy auto-config standard assumes availability of some functions which are not part of the standard JavaScript.
-Pacparser uses Mozilla's PAC implementation to define all these functions except couple of dns functions which are defined by pacparser itself.
+Pacparser uses Mozilla's PAC implementation to define all these functions except for a couple of dns functions which are defined by pacparser itself.
 As a result, pacparser is as close to standard as it gets :)

 ### Install